 Knowledge networks and learning communities are powerful mechanisms for sharing information and knowledge in the development cooperation setting.
 Skat Foundation develops, runs, and participates in many successful networks and communities of practice, enabling practitioners, professionals, and other stakeholders to come together to collaborate and learn.

 A collective of practitioners committed to the advocacy and advancement of sustainable small-scale hydropower for community empowerment in the Global South.
-Skat Foundation supports HPNET’s knowledge development and advocacy initiatives since 2016, by providing professional competences on network development as well as on micro/mini hydropower.
+Since 2023 Skat Foundation is hosting the Secretariat of the Hydro Empowerment Network (HPNET) and support them in knowledge development and advocacy initiatives, by providing professional competences on network development as well as on micro/mini hydropower.
 Click here to watch HPNET’s video.

 An interdisciplinary Swiss community of practice that brings together a broad range of specialists to promote wider and deeper understanding of key water and sanitation issues in developing and transitioning countries.
 Since 1984, AGUASAN has been carrying out yearly international workshops in Switzerland, to foster joint learning and collective reflection on cutting-edge water topics.